 Each year brings new medical advances and other scientific breakthroughs that lead to an increase in life expectancy.
-However great these breakthroughs are, they also increase the chances that you’ll end your life without money if you don’t plan your finances the right way.
+However great these breakthroughs are, though, they also increase the chances that you’ll end your life without money if you don’t plan your finances the right way.

 Furthermore, statistics indicate that couples need to base their financial planning on the expectation that they will live longer.
 For example, the Social Security Administration found that there is a 50 percent chance that both partners in a marriage will still be alive at age 78.
 There is also a 50 percent chance that at least one of the two will still be alive at age 89.
 In short, couples need to take into account that at least one of them will live for a significant amount of time.

-Other information, like the U.S. Census’s U.S. Life and the Society of Actuaries Annuity 2000 tables, assumes even greater longevity than the Social Security’s data.
+Other information, like the U.S. Census’ U.S. Life and the Society of Actuaries Annuity 2000 tables, assumes even greater longevity than the Social Security’s data.
 All of this points to the fact that even 65-year-old clients should be operating under the assumption that they will live until 95.
 In fact, there is likely no genetic reason you can’t live until 90.
 You can also do a lot to increase your life expectancy, which is why exercise, improving your diet, and giving up any harmful vices like smoking are great decisions to make now.